15 7 As A Decimal

 Q1: Can I round off the decimal representation of 15/7?

 A1: You can round off the decimal representation for practical purposes.
-However, remember that you're approximating the true value, which is an infinitely repeating decimal.
+On the flip side, remember that you're approximating the true value, which is an infinitely repeating decimal.
 The level of precision required will determine how many decimal places you should retain.

 Q2: Why does 15/7 result in a repeating decimal?